-- 11.2 The entire Pension Fund investment portfolio is exposed, to a greater or lesser degree, to credit risk.
-This risk is minimised through the Statement of Investment Principles and the Funding Strategy Statement.
-The Fund also appoints Fund Managers on an active mandate, which helps to manage this risk by looking at company fundamentals rather than broad sector movements. - 11.3 The fixed interest securities mandate allows investment in a range of bonds with a minimum of 70% in investment grade corporate bonds and specified maximum limits for other categories.
+- 10.2 The entire Pension Fund investment portfolio is exposed, to a greater or lesser degree, to credit risk.
+This risk is mitigated through the Statement of Investment Principles and the Funding Strategy Statement.
+The Fund also appoints Fund Managers on an active mandate, which helps to manage this risk by looking at company fundamentals rather than broad sector movements. - 10.3 The fixed interest securities mandate allows investment in a range of bonds with a minimum of 70% in investment grade corporate bonds and specified maximum limits for other categories.
 The bond manager has a comprehensive set of risk controls against which all portfolios are measured and monitored.
 Portfolio risk is evaluated using UBS Delta allowing them to Value At Risk (VAR).
-Portfolios are monitored on a live basis on a fund management system, 'ThinkFolio', where applicable mandate guidelines are built in. - 11.4 From 1st April 2011, Pension Fund cash has been managed separately from the council's in a separate bank account.
-Under the current strategy, the Pension Fund is only permitted to invest in nationalised or part-nationalised UK banks and HSBC (AA rated by Fitch), thereby severely limiting credit risk. - 11.5 Non-investment transactions go through Ealing Council's bank account and balances are transferred throughout the year.
-As Ealing Council is a local authority the Pension Fund's credit risk is considered negligible. - 11.6 The table below highlights the credit risk exposure to internally managed Pension Fund cash as at 31st March 2014.
+Portfolios are monitored on a live basis on a fund management system, 'ThinkFolio', where applicable mandate guidelines are built in. - 10.4 From 1st April 2011, Pension Fund cash has been managed separately from the council's in a separate bank account.
+Under the current strategy, the Pension Fund is only permitted to invest in nationalised or part-nationalised UK banks and HSBC (AA rated by Fitch), thereby limiting credit risk. - 10.5 Non-investment transactions go through Ealing Council's bank account and balances are transferred throughout the year.
+As Ealing Council is a local authority the Pension Fund's credit risk is considered negligible. - 10.6 The table below highlights the credit risk exposure to internally managed Pension Fund cash as at 31st March 2015.

-Counterparty Fitch Long Term Rating 2013/14 £m 2012/13 £m
+Counterparty Fitch Long Term Rating 2014/15 £m 2013/14 £m

-Lloyds TSB Bank plc Α 0 5
+Lloyds TSB Bank plc A+ 6 0

-RBS Banking Group plc Α 10 6
+RBS Banking Group plc BBB+ 0 10

 HSBC Bank plc AA- 0 0

-London Borough of Ealing N/A 3 2
+London Borough of Ealing N/A 2 2

-Total 13 13
+Total 8 12

-11.7 Payments are received from admitted and scheduled bodies in relation to employer and employee contributions for LGPS members.
+10.7 Payments are received from scheme employers in relation to employer and employee contributions for LGPS members.
 Based on experience of default and uncollectability over the last five financial years, the risk of default in the future is considered very low.
-Bond agreements are in place for Admitted Bodies to ensure liabilities would be met in the event a contractor were to be dissolved, wound-up, liquidated or cease to exist.
+Bond agreements are in place for scheme employers to ensure liabilities would be met in the event a contractor were to be dissolved, wound-up, liquidated or cease to exist.